jonaswer/Entscheidungsframework_Cameo_Systems_Modeler/README.md

 # Manuscript

-It can be sended by request on jonas.werheid@rwth-aachen.de
+It can be sended by request on jonas.werheid@rwth-aachen.de.